ekneale/cobraa/README.md

 Constitutes a significant overhaul of the original Watchmakers code.
 Retains the convenience of the directory organisation and macro/job production but incorporates streamlining and a full analysis update.

-To be used alongside the FRED reconstruction.
+To be used alongside the FRED (BONSAI) reconstruction or CoRe (BONSAI) pair reconstruction.

-Analysis performs full evaluation of coincidences for both signal and background and optimises sensitivity to a reactor as a function of cuts in 4 dimensions:
+Analysis performs full evaluation of coincidences for both signal and background and optimises sensitivity to a reactor as a function of cuts in up to 7 dimensions:

 prompt energy threshold